 How to bet on FIFA eSports

-Some of the markets which you can expect in the future include head to head betting, outright winner and looking into the crystal ball, things like tournament leading scorers, just like in major real life football events.
+Some of the markets which you can expect in the future include head-to-head betting, outright winner and, looking into the crystal ball, things like tournament leading scorers, just like in major real-life football events.

-Things to have improved in the 2018 incarnation include the AI, the ball moving more realistically, including better passing, better control in close and more realistic avenues to scoring.
+Major developments for FIFA 19 include improved AI performance and more realistic ball movement, including better passing, better control in close and more realistic avenues to scoring.

-EsportBet.com can’t wait to see what the future holds for FIFA.
+ESportBet.com can’t wait to see what the future holds for FIFA.

 The history of the FIFA franchise

 FIFA was first released in time for Christmas in 1993, but had been in the pipelines in the late 1980s as computers became good enough to power games.